Xos Trucks raises $20M to put more of its electric commercial trucks on the road – TechCrunch

 Funding will be used to expand operations and scale up production of its electric skateboard chassis that is designed for Class 6 trucks, the medium-duty commercial vehicles that are often used in last-mile delivery in dense urban areas.
 This skateboard, known as the X-Platform, was designed to accommodate a variety of medium-duty bodies, wheelbases and range requirements up to 200 miles.
 Metalsa, the Mexico-based automotive supplier, helped Xos with the design and is providing components to the chassis.

 Xos vehicles have been used by UPS on customer routes in the Los Angeles area for the past eight months, according to the company.
-Loomis, an existing customer of Xos, has order another 20 trucks following a pilot program in 2019.
+Loomis, an existing customer of Xos, has ordered another 20 trucks following a pilot program in 2019.